Household Energy Consumption Activity

 - What's exciting now, of course, is to figure out what's the best way to save.
 Would it be possible to turn off the lights more?
 What difference would that time make?
 And, if you have purchased low-wattage flourescent bulbs instead, how much difference would they make if you used them instead of the incandescent bulbs?

-- Finally, help your child make a graph for your family, using the template on our scorecard.
+- Finally, help your child make a graph for your family, using the data from the template.
 Put it on a bulletin board or on the fridge for the family to examine, and don't be surprised if next time, it's your third grader who takes the lead in reminding everyone that it's time to turn out those energy-guzzling lights!

 Brigid Del Carmen has a Master's Degree in Special Education with endorsements in Learning Disabilities and Behavior Disorders/Emotional Impairments.
 Over the past eight years, she has taught Language Arts, Reading and Math in her middle school special education classroom.